Sean Scully (actor): Career

 He starred in 1960 Children's Film Foundation film Hunted in Holland, which won the Diploma of Honour at the Cannes Film Festival.
 A TV play called The Boy with the Telephone (1960) was written specially for him.
 Following that, he was signed by Walt Disney Management and starred in a number of Technicolor family feature films for the studio, including The Prince and the Pauper (1962), in which he played both title characters, alongside Guy Williams, as Miles Hendon.
 Scully starred as Peter in the 1962 Disney movie Almost Angels, (retitled Born to Sing in the UK), and appeared as young John Banks, opposite Patrick McGoohan in Dr. Syn, Alias the Scarecrow (1963).

 Scully was cast opposite Spike Milligan and John Woodvine as Jim Hawkins in a production of Treasure Island at the Mermaid Theatre in London.

-On Broadway, he starred as King Nicholas III in The Girl Who Came to Supper, Noel Coward’s musical version of Terence Rattigan's 1953 play, The Sleeping Prince from 1963 to 1964. winning him a Charlotte Cushman Award.
+On Broadway, he starred as King Nicholas III in The Girl Who Came to Supper, Noël Coward's musical version of Terence Rattigan's 1953 play, The Sleeping Prince from 1963 to 1964. winning him a Charlotte Cushman Award.

 On his return to the UK in 1964, Scully found it increasingly difficult to land acting work, so he worked in a timber yard, before returning to Australia in 1965, at the age of 18.
 He appeared in television plays including A Phoenix Too Frequent (1966), Serjeant Musgrave's Dance (1967) and as Romeo in Romeo and Juliet (1967), all while playing Ron Wilson in TV soap opera Bellbird for two years.
 His character was temporarily written out due to his stage commitments, including a production of Forty Carats, in which he played the juvenile lead.
 He appeared in numerous plays throughout his career, including many for the Melbourne Theatre Company.
 He toured nationally in Butterflies are Free in 1971, together with Wendy Hughes.